RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Introduction

 In this paper, we attempt to realize this evolution in evaluation capabilities.
-We compare different classes of evaluation architectures (Figure \ref{fig:schematic}) with the explicit goal of detecting decisive, trajectory-altering faults in multi-component systems.
-First, we extend and structure the reasoning capabilities of our LLM-as-a-judge by introducing Evaluators.
-Second, we introduce iterative loops by which our Judge can reflect on the confidence scores of the Evaluators and adjust its own assessments.
-We test these capabilities on the Who\&When benchmark \cite{zhang2025agent}, which consists of agentic logs and agent-step fault pairs for a set of queries from GAIA \cite{mialon2023gaia} and AssistantBench \cite{yoran2024assistantbench}.
-Our experiments demonstrate that structured iterative reasoning provides a significant and robust performance advantage over existing methods, consistently across diverse model families.
-Using Llama 3.3 70b model, RAFFLES improved the step-level accuracy on fault attribution from a previously published best of 16.6\% to 43.6\% on the Algorithmically-Generated dataset, and from a previously published best of 8.8\% to 20.7\% on the Hand-Crafted dataset.
+We compare different classes of offline evaluation architectures (Figure \ref{fig:schematic}) with the explicit goal of detecting decisive, trajectory-altering faults in multi-step LLM systems.
+First, we structure the reasoning trajectories of the LLM-as-a-judge and introduce Evaluators to critique its rationales and final decisions.
+Second, we introduce iterative loops by which our Judge can reflect on the reasoning and confidence scores of the Evaluators and adjust its own assessments.
+We test these capabilities on the Who\&When benchmark \cite{zhang2025agent}, which consists of agentic logs and agent-step fault pairs derived from GAIA \cite{mialon2023gaia} and AssistantBench \cite{yoran2024assistantbench}.
+Our experiments demonstrate that structured iterative reasoning provides a significant and robust performance advantage over existing evaluation methods, and across diverse model families.
+Using Claude Sonnet 4, RAFFLES improved the step-level accuracy on fault attribution from a previous best of 38.10\% to 51.59\% on the Algorithmically-Generated dataset, and 18.20\% to 27.59\% on the Hand-Crafted dataset.
+We also demonstrated the versatility of RAFFLES on the ReasonEval benchmark \cite{xia2025evaluating}, which contains step-level annotations of reasoning chains for Math problems.
+With Claude Sonnet 4, RAFFLES improved step-level accuracy from 73.58\% on a strong one-shot baseline to 84.91\% on MR-MATH-Invalid, and from 75.46\% to 83.78\% on MR-GSM8K-Original.
+Results on ReasonEval help validate the effectiveness of RAFFLES in pinpointing the initial point of failure in complex reasoning chains, a critical requirement as we scale to more and more complex multi-component systems.